 Gaining access refers to the point where the attacker obtains access to a machine or application inside the target’s network.
-Part of this phase is when the attacker tries to escale privileges to obtain complete control of the system or, based on the access the attacker has, it tries to compromise other systems in the network.
+Part of this phase is when the attacker tries to escalate privileges to obtain complete control of the system or, based on the access the attacker has, it tries to compromise other systems in the network.
 Here we have multiple tools and different possibilities like password cracking, denial of service, buffer overflows, session hijacking, …

-Maintaining access refers to the phase where the attacker tries to retain the ownership of the system and make future accesses to the compromised system easier, specially in the case that the way the attacker has used to compromise the system is fixed.
-The attacker can do multiple things like create users in the system, install their own applications and hide them, install backdoors, rootkits or trojans even, in some cases, the attacker can secure the compromised machine to avoid other attackers to control the machine.
+Maintaining access refers to the phase where the attacker tries to retain the ownership of the system and make future accesses to the compromised system easier, especially in the case that the way the attacker has used to compromise the system is fixed.
+The attacker can do multiple things like creating users in the system, install their own applications and hide them, install backdoors, rootkits or trojans even, in some cases, the attacker can secure the compromised machine to avoid other attackers to control the machine.

-These are the different phases of a pentesting, and any service offered should perform all of them properly.
+These are the different phases of a pen-testing, and any service offered should perform all of them properly.
 In addition, one of the best things about performing all the phases correctly and in the adequate order is that we can use the information found in a previous phase to complete the next phase.